 steps within the

-We’ll do 4 things: checkout the codebase, install missing dependencies, create the storage for the repo, and finally run the tests:
+We’ll do 6 things: checkout the codebase, install hex package manager and rebar, install missing dependencies, create the storage for the repo, and finally run the tests:

 Nice!
 You just set up CircleCI for a Phoenix app.